 How amazing would it be to see the pyramids of Egypt instead of just read about them in a history text book?
 Instead of learning Mandarin in a classroom, it would be much better to learn Mandarin while living in Taiwan or China.

 Traveling can make the entire homeschooling experience more fun for parents and kids.
-I personally can’t wait to take my family to see the world once they are both over five years old.
+I personally can't wait to take my family to see the world once they are both over five years old.
+Here's a post on the best time to travel abroad with kids.

 11) Less sickness.